xertxetin/CetinJS/README.md

 - **Easy Integration:** Easily integrate CetinJS into your existing projects.
 - **Modular Structure:** Customizable modular structure to meet your specific needs.
 - **Comprehensive Documentation:** Extensive documentation to help users learn and use the framework more easily.
+- **Android, iOS, and Electron Bridging:** Built-in support for creating bridges and local connections for Android, iOS, and Electron applications.
+This allows developers to create seamless and efficient integrations with native features and functionalities across different platforms.

+## Platform
+CetinJS supports multiple platforms to ensure your applications run smoothly across different environments.
+Below are the supported platforms and their descriptions:

+- [x] **Browser HTML:** CetinJS can be seamlessly integrated into any web application running in modern browsers.
+This allows for building responsive and dynamic web applications with ease.
+- [ ] **Webview Android:** CetinJS offers support for Android WebView, enabling developers to create hybrid mobile applications that leverage web technologies.
+- [ ] **Webview iOS:** With support for iOS WebView, CetinJS allows developers to build hybrid iOS applications using the same codebase as their web applications.
+- [ ] **Webview Electron:** CetinJS can be used to create cross-platform desktop applications with Electron, providing a native-like experience using web technologies.

 <!--![CetinJS Screenshot](https://github.com/xertxetin/CetinJS/raw/screenshot.png)-->
 https://github.com/xertxetin/CetinJS/assets/122017752/2fc4560c-be92-4963-b712-958f3ae2e76f